Vatsal031177/Voice-Recognition-and-AI-agent/README.md

-Voice recogniton agent like Jarvis but its BEAST
+Voice recogniton agent is like Jarvis but its BEAST